Petco Park: Features and design

-The current left-field HD videoboard, manufactured by Daktronics, was installed in 2015.
+The left-field HD videoboard, manufactured by Daktronics, was installed in 2015.
 Measuring 61.2 ft tall by 123.6 ft wide, the new videoboard is nearly five times the size of the previous board and was, as of 2016, Major League Baseball's fifth-largest (behind Cleveland, Seattle, Kansas City, and Atlanta) and the National League's second-largest (edging out Philadelphia).
 The Padres can show full-screen live game action, video replays, or fan prompts or split the screen into sections for statistical information, graphics, and animations.

 In addition to the left-field display, the Padres installed LED ribbon boards stretching nearly 750 ft along the first- and third-base lines on the Toyota Terrace level, as well as 130 ft of ribbon boards on the left-field grandstand.

 The Padres also added eight mini scoreboards located under overhangs in the seating bowl on the field level, along with new 60-in.
 Sony TVs in the same areas, to give fans seated in the back of those sections better views.

 To support the new HD videoboards, the Padres partnered with Sony and Diversified Systems on an HD control room.
 Located on the press level on the third-base side, the control room houses a Sony MVS8000x switcher, ChyronHego graphics servers, Click Effects CrossFire servers, and Evertz router, DreamCatcher replay servers, and terminal gear.
 The team will deploy a complement of Sony HSC300 cameras and two wireless roving cameras while it considers additional models for 4K acquisition.

 The Western Metal Supply Co. building, a hundred-year-old brick structure that had been scheduled for demolition to make way for Petco Park, was saved and incorporated into the design of the ballpark.
 The building was renovated and contains the team store, private suites, a restaurant and rooftop seating.
 The southeast corner of the building serves as the left field foul pole, and is protected by a strip of bright yellow angle iron.

 Fans in concession stands, in bars, restaurants or wandering the stands can watch the action on 244 HDTV monitors and an additional 500 SDTVs.
 More than 500 computer-controlled speakers throughout the park deliver the sound as a "distributed signal", eliminating the audio delay from a central bank of speakers, such as the system at Qualcomm Stadium.
 Four stationary cameras, one roving camera and use of six Cox-TV cameras provide videos for the park's screens.

-Every time the Padres hit a home run and/or win the game, a ship's whistle is sounded and fireworks are shot off in center field.
-Beginning with the 2011 season, four torches were added to the center field wall that light up when the Padres hit a home run and/or win the game.
+Every time the Padres hit a home run or win the game, a ship's whistle is sounded and fireworks are shot off in center field.
+Beginning with the 2011 season, four torches were added to the center field wall that light up when the Padres hit a home run or win the game.
 The ship's whistle is a recording of the whistle of the Navy's USS Ronald Reagan, a nuclear aircraft carrier that was ported in San Diego.

-There are a total of 5,000 club seats and 58 luxury suites at the ballpark.
+There are a total of 5,000 club seats and 70 luxury suites at the ballpark.